alanlivio/md-examples/md_to_docx_using_pandoc+openxml/docx_justified.md

+# Introduction

 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.
 This is paragraph will be left aligned.

 ```{=openxml}
 <w:p>